Eight Perfect Murders By Peter Swanson-Review

 A Memoir FFS

 Ok.
 Look.
-This is my first book by Swanson.
+Eight Perfect Murders is my first book by Peter Swanson.
 So maybe this is just a me thing.
 And fine then.
 Just stop reading now.
 I won’t be offended.
 BUT.
 Here’s the thing.
 THE WHOLE THING IS WRITTEN AS A MEMOIR.
 A DAMN MEMOIR.

-Apparently Swanson didn’t think it was enough (IT WAS ENOUGH).
+Apparently, Swanson didn’t think it was enough (IT WAS ENOUGH).
 The story he wrote, I mean.
-He didn’t think it was gonna keep people screaming WHAT THE MESS (OH YES IT WILL) with a first-person narrative, multiple points of view narrative, or even an unreliable narrative (OH and he gets to that when he reminisces on bookish things TOO).
+He didn’t think it was gonna keep people screaming WHAT THE MESS (OH YES IT WILL) with a first-person narrative or multiple points of view (OH and he gets to that when he reminisces on bookish things TOO).
 NOPE.
-This whole hot damn- keep you up till it the sun comes up and you are yelling so loud the neighbor comes up, banging on your door because he thinks YOU ARE THE ONE BEING KILLED- (OH YES HE WILL) is wrapped up in a fictional memoir.
+This whole hot damn- keep you up till the sun comes up, and you are yelling so loud the neighbor comes up, banging on your door because he thinks YOU ARE THE ONE BEING KILLED- (OH YES HE WILL) is wrapped up in a fictional memoir.
 And what does that do?
 Oh.
 I’m so glad you asked.
 Here is what that does.
 Well.
 Without spoilers.

 First, it gives you many, many moments like the one in the featured image.
-I’ll quote it again because it was the least spoilery I could come up with from the entirety of Eight Perfect Murders.
+I’ll quote it again because it was the least spoilery quote I could come up with from the entirety of Eight Perfect Murders.